 Features of First-Year Seminars

-- Capped at 16 – 20 students per seminar so students may create small communities in students’ first semester at Georgetown
+- Capped at no more than 20 students per seminar so students may create small communities in their first semester at Georgetown

 - Connect new students to a faculty mentor

 - Introduce students to the art of academic discussion, analytical reading, and effective writing

 - Provide students with an introduction to the intellectual life of the university

 - Fulfill core requirements and, in some cases, serve as elective coursework in major and minor programs.

 Applications must be submitted by Monday, July 11, 9:00 a.m.
 EDT in order to be considered.

 Applicants will be notified of their selection by Monday, July 25.

 If you are placed into a seminar, you will build the rest of your fall schedule around your seminar.

 Note for students entering Georgetown University College of Arts & Sciences with a major in science or computer science and those who plan to pursue the pre-health coursework: